aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/Spreadsheet-Elements/hyperlinks/delete-a-hyperlink-from-excel-worksheet/_index.md

 keywords: "Delete a hyperlink from an Excel worksheet."
 description: "Aspose.Cells Cloud REST API support deleting a hyperlink from an Excel worksheet.
 SDK support kinds of development languages.
 They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 40
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdwon, Delete
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Delete
 ---

 This REST API indicates to `delete a worksheet hyperlink` by index on an Excel worksheet.